ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-11-15-data-science-swe.md

     run on any machine that has Docker installed&mdash;it could be my laptop, or a *server in the Cloud*!

+    Key Activities:

+    - Choose the platform of your choice.
     Deploying to the cloud often depends on the platform you're bringing your application onto.
 For this step, I recommend looking into container-based managed services like [Google Cloud Run](https://cloud.google.com/run),